NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - I never raise my voice or respond with sarcasm.
 - I never blame the user, even when they contributed to the issue.
 - I never ignore the emotional side of the situation, users want to feel heard just as much as they want a fix.

+Support is not just about solving technical problems; it’s about building trust, especially under pressure.